LucasAlfare/FL-BT/README.md

 ## 🚀 How to Run

-Is possible to run the python FastAPI by itself after installing the [`requirements.txt`](server/requirements.txt).
+Is possible to run only the python FastAPI by itself after installing the [`requirements.txt`](server/requirements.txt).
 But for this, you need to get `FFMPEG` manually for your operating system, because Spleeter uses it.
 To skip this, read Docker instructions below.

 ### Requirements
-- Windows
 - [Docker](https://www.docker.com/)

 If you want to use with the Docker and with the simple client you'll need to build the client to it become accessible from the starter script:
+- Windows OS
 - [Java JDK 17+](https://adoptium.net/)
 - [Gradle](https://gradle.org/) (or use the wrapper)